 Expert users of Edge can test out several experimental features to improve the browser’s functionality.
 You can use them at the risk of the user since it does not include them in the browser’s default installation.

 These experimental features enhance the browser’s capabilities, yet they are infamous for degrading its performance.
 So, if you enabled an experimental feature and are now getting this error, it’s time to turn it off.

-Make sure you turn off these trial features if you share your computer and the same browser identity with someone.
+Turn off these trial features if you share your computer and the same browser identity with someone.
 By performing the following actions, you can verify that:

 - Insert “edge:/flags/” into the search bar of your browser.